 This brings us to our Excitable Read for this issue: it’s an old favorite of mine that I reread when I was facing the consequences of being what I describe as “an intellectual tetrachromat.”
 In This Star Shall Abide, Sylvia Engdahl tells the story of an overexcitable young man in a highly conformist society.
 Unable to obey the law in good faith, he openly declares his heresy.
 The novel discusses what happens to him after that.

 For the record, I do hope you will eventually read something in Third Factor with which you disagree; and I hope that when you do, you will find that the argument was presented in good faith and got you thinking constructively, regardless of whether it changed your mind.
 As I discuss in my feature for this issue, I’m a socialist, but I’d also love to feature the work of thoughtful people from elsewhere on the political spectrum, or anyone else who has a different take on issues relevant to our mission.
 What do negative adjustment and positive maladjustment look like from “the other side?”
 We want to know, and we encourage you to pitch us an article.
-We also invite you to share your thoughts at our forum, the Third Factor Third Place; we know it’s been quiet, but conversations are finally starting to bubble up there, so check it out and chime in.
+We also invite you to share your thoughts at our forum.
 The important thing, as Roosevelt wrote, is to be sure that those who love you, whether family or friends, understand as nearly as you can make them understand.
 If they believe in you, they will trust your motives.
 But do not ask or expect to have anyone with you on everything.
 Do not try for it.
 To reach such a state of unanimity would mean that you would risk losing your own individuality to attain it.

 We here at Third Factor obviously believe that the benefits of healthy, authentic nonconformity and divergence are worth the costs and the challenges.
 But don’t take our word for it.
 Read the articles and consider them for yourself.
 And then see if you agree, as I do, with Eleanor Roosevelt when she says,